Kocoji/tel-buh-bye/README.md

-This code is used to leave the group and channel that i have joined.
+This script is used to leave the group and channel that i have joined.

 # Requirement & How to
 - Clone this repo